Koredeee/HUTRIVIA/README.md

 # HUTRIVIA

-A simple quiz app about Indonesian knowledges
+A simple quiz app about Indonesian Independence topic